Disney plans midnight 'Star Wars' event to unveil 'Last Jedi' toys

 Hasbro Inc cited "Star Wars" sales when it reported its biggest quarterly revenue rise in nearly five years for the December 2015 quarter.
 Mattel Inc also posted a surprise rise in sales for the same period with help from "Star Wars"-based Hot Wheels toys.
 And at Disney, licensing income from "Force Awakens" merchandise drove record quarterly operating income in the consumer products unit.

 Force Friday II will begin just after midnight on Sept 1.
-Lego, Hasbro and others will release the first toys, apparel, books and other products tied to "The Last Jedi," both online and in stores at retailers including Wal-Mart Stores Inc , Target, Toys R Us, Kohl's, Amazon.com Inc and Disney Stores.
+Lego, Hasbro and others will release the first toys, apparel, books and other products tied to "The Last Jedi," both online and in stores around the globe at retailers including Wal-Mart Stores Inc, Target Corp , Toys R Us Inc (IPO-TOYS.N), Kohls Corp, Amazon.com Inc and Disney Stores.

 "One of our top priorities is to expand the audience," Pitaro said.

-At the 2015 Force Friday, fans dressed as Stormtroopers and Jedi waited in line for hours ahead of the midnight store openings.
+At the 2015 Force Friday, fans dressed as stormtroopers and Jedi waited hours in line ahead of the midnight store openings.

 "There was a certain mania that took over," said Marty Brochstein, a senior vice president at the International Licensing Industry Merchandisers' Association.
-The excitement around "Star Wars" in 2015 was unique because it had been so long since the last film, Brochstein said.
+The excitement around "Star Wars" in 2015 was unique because it had been a decade since the last film, Brochstein said.

 "It would be unfair to expect the same kind of volume generated this time around by consumer products," he said, adding it was too early to assess demand.